 Some parts of this page may be machine-translated.

-【Overseas Event Introduction】Developer Productivity Conference 2021 3 Productivity Hacks for Jamstack by Brian Rinaldi
+[International Event Introduction] Developer Productivity Conference 2021 3 Productivity Hacks for Jamstack by Brian Rinaldi

-The language of the presentation is English, but it will be introduced in Japanese on this blog.
+The presentation language is English, but we will introduce it in Japanese on this blog.

 Table of Contents

-This session will be presented by Brian Rinaldi, who has written numerous books on Jamstack, and will cover 3 key tips for using Jamstack.
+This session is by Brian Rinaldi, who has authored numerous books related to Jamstack, discussing three tips for using Jamstack.

 Jamstack Resources